- BFF Home

 - Life Truths

 Romans 14:7-12 Personal Accountability reminds us how to properly love one another.
 We need to train our minds to focus on how we conduct ourselves in light of what God wants of us rather than comparing ourselves with others.
-Part of The Living Commentary on the Book of Romans.
+Part of The Bible Teacher's Commentary on the Book of Romans.

 7 “For not one of us lives for himself, and not one dies for himself; 8 for if we live, we live for the Lord, or if we die, we die for the Lord; therefore whether we live or die, we are the Lord’s.
 9 For to this end Christ died and lived again, that He might be Lord both of the dead and of the living.

 10 But you, why do you judge your brother?
 Or you again, why do you regard your brother with contempt?
 For we shall all stand before the judgment seat of God.
 11 For it is written, “AS I LIVE, SAYS THE LORD, EVERY KNEE SHALL BOW TO ME, AND EVERY TONGUE SHALL GIVE PRAISE TO GOD.”
 12 So then each one of us shall give account of himself to God” (Romans 14:7-12).

 In this section of Romans 14:7-12 Paul further cautions us to focus on what God expects of us rather than what we expect of others.
 This extends the lesson from the previous verses on what it means to please the Lord.
 Paul, however, continues to remain in the same context of living with those with different standards.

 When we compare ourselves with others, pride easily enters.
 Paul speaks of a better way.
 It is much more important to capture every thought and action for the Lord, that is, we live or die for the Lord.

 Christ is our Lord.
 Lord has many possible meanings (including Yahweh from the Old Testament) but clearly he uses it to have us focus on His great governing responsibility.